AryaGoberto/shopora/README.md

 # 🍽️ Shopora

-A modern e-commerce application for browsing and purchasing products online (in collaboration with Bryan, Azizah, Aradyzah, Deiv)
+A modern e-commerce application for browsing and purchasing products online
 ---

 ## 📱 Features / Screen